-NECPA Standard Possible Evidence for Verification SAI # 14.1 Licensing The program shall hold a license in good standing with the state agency responsible for licensing child care centers and early childhood programs.
-The NECPA Commission will consider license-exempt programs for enrollment on a case by case basis.
-Documentation may include: Program license or exemption letter.
+NECPA Standard Possible Evidence for Verification SAI # 14.1 LicensingThe program shall hold a license in good standing with the state agency responsible for licensing child care centers and early childhood programs.The NECPA Commission will consider license-exempt programs for enrollment on a case by case basis.
+Documentation may include:Program license or exemption letter.
 A-138 14.2 Program Policies The program has the following policies in writing and these policies are updated annually.
 Policies are of no value if there isn't an implementation plan in place to ensure they are in effect.
-These policies and plans must include, but are not be limited to, the following: A) Inclusion of children with developmental delays and special health care needs; B) Nondiscrimination in the classroom; based on race, color, national origin, family structure, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, etc.; C) Required health and immunization schedules, including time frames that they are to be completed; D) Protocols in case of emergency medical situations, including accidents and crisis situations; E) When to use the services of child care health consultants (including mental/behavior health); F) Confidentiality of individual information and records; Documentation may include: • Programmatic policies and procedures as listed.
+These policies and plans must include, but are not be limited to, the following: A) Inclusion of children with developmental delays and special health care needs; B) Nondiscrimination in the classroom; based on race, color, national origin, family structure, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, etc.; C) Required health and immunization schedules, including time frames that they are to be completed; D) Protocols in case of emergency medical situations, including accidents and crisis situations; Documentation may include: • Programmatic policies and procedures as listed.
 A-89 A-139